Gardene10/Gardene10/README.md

 ### Hi I am Gardene  👋

-- 🌱 I’m currently learning ReactJs
+- 🌱 I'm currently learning ReactJs and trying to become full stack.
 - 🤔I'm looking for help to improve my English and programming skills.
 - 📫 How to reach me: gardene.v.c@gmail.com
 - 🪄 I love learning new things